 In 2018, the Trump administration lifted Obama-era limits.
 Policies can now last up to 12 months and can be renewed for up to 36 months, depending on state laws.
 Arizona, for example, has adopted the Trump administration’s regulation.
 Some states, such as Oregon, still limit short-term plans to less than 90 days.

 High-deductible health plans, called HDHPs, were introduced in the early 2000s and were considered "mainstream plans" by 2012.
 People obtained these plans usually through their employer group-based coverage (if offered), the healthcare exchange, or from private insurers.

 But while consumers can appreciate the lower monthly premium of a high-deductible insurance plan, they also tend to delay or skip medical care because of the high out-of-pocket costs associated with HDHPs.

 The popularity of HDHP may be slowing - at least in the group market.
-The percentage of employers offering a high-deductible health plan as the only option is projected to decrease in 2020, with more and more employers beginning to offer additional coverage options once again.
+The percentage of employers offering a high-deductible health plan as the only option is projected to decrease in 2020, with more employers beginning to offer additional coverage options.

-Until things change, consumers must continue to find ways to save on their own, from finding flexible and affordable health insurance options and taking advantage of preventive care, to comparing provider rates before seeking services and seeking alternative healthcare through things like telemedicine.
+Until things change, consumers must continue to find ways to save on their own, from finding flexible and affordable health insurance options and taking advantage of preventive care, to comparing provider rates before seeking services and getting alternative healthcare through options like telemedicine.

-Heroin-related overdoses increased 286% from 2002 to 2013, with a significant spike around 2010.
-Another wave of opioid-related deaths hit around 2013 - this time, synthetic opioids like fentanyl were behind the surge.
+Another wave of opioid-related deaths hit around 2013 and this time, synthetic opioids like fentanyl were behind the surge.
 The crisis continued to escalate from there, with prescription drugs playing a significant role.